KittyMac/SwoopUI/README.md

-SwoopUI is a light-weight, fully concurrent, run anywhere, highly experimental drop in replacement for Swift UI.
+SwoopUI is a light-weight, fully concurrent, run anywhere, **highly experimental** drop in replacement for Swift UI.

 ### But, why?

-SwoopUI is incredibly now so we don't have a definitive answer.
+SwoopUI is incredibly new so we don't have a definitive answer.
 However, here are some reasons we think SwoopUI will be useful:

 1. **Independence**
     SwoopUI should have no platform dependencies.
 We will avoid directly depending on graphical APIs like Metal/Vulkan/OpenGL.
 You should be use SwoopUI to draw your UI into a raw buffer on any platform Swift supports; server-side, client-side, where ever.